KostasKram/ntua-ML-notebooks/README.md

 ## Lab2 - Hyperspectral Image Analysis with Machine Learning
-This project implements a series of machine learning algorithms for analyzing hyperspectral images.
+This project underlines the use of Machine learning in analyzing hyperspectral images.
 It starts by loading and visualizing the image, followed by extracting spectral signatures.
 Next, k-means and PCA are applied for clustering and dimensionality reduction respectively.
 Finally, we explore combining PCA and k-means for optimized analysis.

 All notebook reports are in Greek language.